-WHO warns of "accelerating" pandemic, expects Olympics decision soon
+WHO warns of 'accelerating' pandemic, expects Olympics decision soon

 He said any decision to postpone the Games would be made by Japan and the IOC, adding: “We have every confidence that the Japanese government and the IOC will not proceed with any Games should they be dangerous to athletes or spectators.”

+“The future of this pandemic to a greater extent will be determined by what happens with very large, densely populated countries,” Ryan said.

+“So it’s really, really important that India continues to take aggressive action at the public health level and at the level of society to contain, control and suppress this disease and to save lives.”

-Reporting by Stephanie Nebehay in Geneva and Kate Kelland in London; writing by Stephanie Nebehay; editing by Gareth Jones and Angus MacSwan
+Reporting by Stephanie Nebehay in Geneva and Kate Kelland in London; editing by Gareth Jones and Angus MacSwan